CtrlK

 Specificity

-Names the domain (code review) and some actions ('receiving feedback', 'requesting code-reviewer subagent reviews', 'preventing false completion claims'), but these are somewhat abstract rather than concrete technical actions like 'analyze diffs', 'check test coverage', or 'validate linting results'.
+The description names the domain (code review) and mentions some actions like 'receiving feedback', 'requesting code-reviewer subagent reviews', and 'preventing false completion claims', but these are somewhat abstract rather than concrete technical actions.
+It doesn't list specific operations like 'check for test coverage', 'validate linting', or 'verify CI passes'.

 2 / 3